MarkM-dev/Previews-client/readme.md

     - In the new Multi-Stream tab, add a stream from the sidebar or search for a stream at the top Twitch search bar and click the Multi-Stream button in the results to add the stream.
     - You can scroll the page, change background color & transparency, font color, weight, increase/decrease size, fullscreen, drag, resize and minimize the boxes (top bar and bottom right corner of the boxes).
     - If the Auto Channel Points feature is enabled, it will collect points in the chat box.
+    - If you enable the 'Sidebar YouTube Channels' feature, you can add your subscribed YouTube channels to the Multi-Stream and use it cross-platform (also supports YouTube chat).
       <br/><br/>